 Condensing mode savings calculator

 So now you understand the theory, the next step is to get your return water temperature to below 54°C for as much of the time as possible.
 For this we will use a 1-step or 2-step technique.
 We will always start with 1-step and if you find in winter your house is not getting warm then we switch to a 2-step technique

 You will set your room thermostat to the level at which you are comfortable 21 degrees plus minus 2 is the usual.
 Lowering the room thermostat will obviously reduce your bills as stated by the energy saving trust, however this article is more about running your boiler more efficiently rather reducing the temperature of your home.
-If you want to know how to lower your flow temperature adjustments section below for your particular boiler see table below.
+If you want to know how to lower your flow temperature adjustments, see section below for your particular boiler in the table, or apply a search.
 For more advanced controls and techniques see Further Improvements section below.

 In this technique, if you find in winter, your home is not able to stay warm with the 1-step technique, you will find a flow temperature that is higher ie 65°C or what ever is needed for your home to stay warm and set your boiler to this.
 This way you have a summer and winter flow temperature.
 At these higher flow temperatures in winter your boiler may begin to condense less ie return temp may go above due point and waste a little more gas, however using this technique at least most of the year you will be able to take advantages of condensing boilers savings.